Interstate 10 in Texas: San Antonio and Central Texas

 As I-10 heads south into downtown, it splits into an upper level with three lanes in each direction and a lower level with two lanes in each direction.
 It was necessary to design the freeway this way in order to accommodate the amount of traffic heading into downtown and to fit into the narrow corridor that was surrounded by existing infrastructure.
 I-10 meets I-35 on the northwest side of downtown and it overlaps I-35 south to form the west side of the downtown loop.
 The I-35 exit numbers are carried through during the concurrency.
 I-10 and I-35 end their concurrency at a four-level interchange on the southwest side of downtown with the junction of US 90 from the west.
 I-35 continues to the south and I-10 and US 90 run concurrently to the east to form the south side of the downtown loop.
 This section of I-10 is known as the Jose Lopez Freeway, named after the Medal of Honor recipient.
 A four-level interchange with I-37 occurs approximately 2 mi east of the interchange with I-35.
 I-10 heads east away from downtown through mainly residential neighborhoods on the east side of San Antonio.
 I-10's concurrency with US 87 ends just east of downtown where US 87 heads south towards Victoria.
-I-10 provides access to the AT&T Center, home of the San Antonio Spurs, and to the Freeman Coliseum.
 Leaving San Antonio, I-10 again passes I-410 and Loop 1604.
 I-10 is known as the 90th Infantry Division Memorial Highway on this stretch east of San Antonio.
 I-10 and US 90 continue their concurrency until they diverge in Seguin.
 They continue from there on to Houston nearly paralleling each other with short stints of overlaps along the route.